 How It Works

 Most quinoa properties are determined by a high amount of essential amino acids, which are transformed into bioavailable protein.
-Quinoa possesses eight amino acids that the human body can't produce.
+Quinoa possesses nine amino acids that the human body can't produce.
 They are considered essential for both children and adults, not only to be transformed into protein and muscle, but also for aiding in many other metabolic functions.

 Hypoglycemic and nutritious properties are also present in beans and sacha inchi.